mailsac/mailsac-examples/about/terms_of_service.rst

 event the service is down or ceases to operate, any unused services and remaining service purchases are not refunded.
 We make exceptions on a case-by-case basis with no guarantee as to the methods for determination.
 ALL SALES ARE FINAL WHETHER SERVICES HAVE BEEN RENDERED OR NOT.

+We may make exceptions to this refund policy on a case-by-case basis.

 10. Updates
 -----------